AliyahShah/AWS_HACS/README.md

 2. In the "subscribe to a topic" view, paste the topic into the "Subscription topic" field and click Subscribe (topic name is commented in the script.
 You can also see the different topics for a Thing in the IOT Core console).
 3. After subscribing to the topic, run the script on the pi, and you should see the messages coming in.

-I know the certs are supposed to be private and stuff but I don't think it matters at this point right? :))